-Why Elkera is the right expert to help plan your software project
+Why Elkera is the right expert to elicit your software requirements

 By Peter Meyer, Principal Consultant, Elkera Pty Limited

-Making the business case for engaging an expert to plan your software project
+Making the business case for engaging an expert for your software requirements

-The four related topics have assessed the risks involved in planning projects with a particular focus on projects for small and medium enterprises (SMEs) where there is a temptation to rely on unskilled, in-house personnel for project planning.
+The four related topics have assessed the risks involved in planning projects with a particular focus on projects for small and medium enterprises (SMEs) where there is a temptation to rely on unskilled, in-house personnel to develop software requirements.
 The conclusions from those topics are:

 • Software projects are high risk undertakings for any organisation.
 There is a very high failure rate with only around 30% of software projects rated as successful.
 Business managers should be alarmed at that figure.